-Currently ZERO is open to all children with high-risk cancer being treated at any one of Australia’s nine children’s hospitals.
-Over the coming months, ZERO is being progressively expanded, with more patient groups becoming eligible to be enrolled by their treating oncologist.
+Currently, the trial is open to children with high-risk cancers (with less than 30% chance of survival) as well as brain/central nervous system cancer, neuroblastoma, sarcoma, renal and thyroid/endocrine cancers.
 By the end of 2023, ZERO will be available to all Australians aged 0 to 18 years diagnosed with cancer, regardless of their risk profile or type of cancer, or where in Australia they live.

 What has ZERO achieved so far?